 Wyoming – Bison

 Wyoming designated the American bison as their official state mammal in 1985.
 The American bison (Bison bison) is an integral part of American history and can be found all over Wyoming.

-Bison can be found in some of Wyoming’s most famous national parks including Yellowstone National Park, Grand Teton National Park, the Bighorn Mountains, Medicine Bow National Forest, and Seedskadee National Wildlife Refuge.
+Bison can be found in Wyoming’s most famous national parks, including Yellowstone National Park, Grand Teton National Park, the Bighorn Mountains, Medicine Bow National Forest, and Seedskadee National Wildlife Refuge.